 A more viable option for this organization is to leverage the existing rules implemented in IBM ODM from the context of smart contracts:

 The above architectural approach allows organizations to leverage existing artifacts from a blockchain network solution while at the same time ensuring that those artifacts are tamper-proof and can be validated and vetted whenever they are installed or updated.

 And though we focused on IBM ODM, this architectural approach is applicable to other components that hold business logic that resides off-chain.
 For instance, a similar approach could be taken to leverage, from a blockchain runtime, the logic defined and executed inside a business process that runs within the context of IBM Business Process Manager.

 Note that while this architectural approach maintains the trust that you’d expect in a blockchain network, it carries additional costs and operational concerns.
 These are mainly due to the configuration and ongoing maintenance required of the third-party system that coexists with the smart contracts on the network peers.

-The architectural approach described in the previous section provides a reliable mean to externalize complex decision rules.
-However, in the case of volatile information (such as interest rate), how can we reliably enrich a smart contract with such information?
+The architectural approach described in the previous section provides a reliable means to externalize complex decision rules.
+However, in the case of volatile information (such as interest rate), how can you reliably enrich a smart contract with such information?

 One possibility is to delegate this responsibility to the client application: The client application retrieves the current interest rate and includes it in its payload to the smart contract.
 But why would the network trust the client application to always provide such information reliably and accurately?
 Hence, instead of delegating this responsibility to the client application, a better option is to: